Projects & Environments

 Getting the environment id

-To retrieve the environment ID, click on the three dots and the key will be visible in the pop-ip, or you can consult this guide for details on obtaining both the project and environment ID via the API.
+To retrieve the environment ID, click on the three dots and the key will be visible in the pop-up, or you can consult this guide for details on obtaining both the project and environment ID via the API.

 You will need a project and environment ID for most API calls to Permit.